 What sort of problems do sex therapists work with?

 Our sex therapists are trained to deal with different kinds of sexual problems.
-Those might be associated with wanting or having sex; by things happening to you, such as ageing, accidents, illness or children, which may affect your sexual relationship; or those things that are to do with each of you as individuals that may affect how you are or see yourself as a sexual being.
+Those might be associated with wanting or having sex; or things that are affecting you such as ageing, accidents, illness, or children.
+Or there may be things that are to do with each of you as individuals that may affect how you are or see yourself as a sexual being.

 Some of the main issues we deal with are: